mcwhittemore/node-hooks/readme.md

 ### hooks install

-Installs hooks into the current project and seeds the hooks.json file if needed.
+Installs hooks into the current project and seeds the hooks.json and package.json file if needed.

 #### Options